Embeddings

 7. Backfill embeddings: example.

-Adding issue embeddings locally
+Adding work item embeddings locally

 Prerequisites